Brennan-Clinch/Project2/World Analysis.md

 ![](WORLDA~1/unnamed-chunk-11-1.png)<!-- -->

-Based on the histograms, it does look like the histograms are a little symmetric (not exactly normal though) with most values of Title Polarity being close to zero.
-So articles with title polarity close to zero will most likely be shared more often.
+Based on the histograms, it does look like the histograms are a little symmetric (not exactly normal though) with most values of Title Polarity being close to zero and having share category of 'some`.
+So articles with title polarity close to zero and having shares between the first and third quartiles of the data will most likely be shared more often.

 # Model fitting